Here are answers to the most Frequently Asked Questions (FAQ) about telemedicine and our new telehealth platform Doximity:

 Depending on your insurance plan, you may have to pay deductible, copay, or coinsurance for your telemedicine visit.

-If you do not have insurance, you will have to pay out-of-pocket for your telemedicine visit.
+If you do not have any insurance, you may pay out-of-pocket for your telemedicine visit.

 How does telemedicine work?